nhsx/covid-chest-imaging-database/CONTRIBUTING.md

 Please raise feature requests as issues before contributing any code.
 This ensures they are discussed properly before any time is spent on them.

+      #THANKYOU FOR READ THE CONTRIBUTION GUIDLINES KEEP CODING AND KEEP CONTRIBUTING!!!